Frequent Asked Questions

 While you're using Java within VS Code, you might also see a Release Notes once you update the Java Extension Pack.
 That will give you an overview on the notable updates included in the extensions.

-How can I use Visual Studio Code with Java 12?
+How can I use Visual Studio Code with Java 12 and 13?

-Thanks to the upstream update from JDT, you can now build your project with Java 12 features with VS Code as well.
+Thanks to the upstream update from JDT, you can now build your project with Java 12 and Java 13 features with VS Code as well.
 To use the experimental language features such as the new

 switch statement, add the following settings to